Ayako Egawa sent me some riddles from Japan which she translated into English. They’re all a play on words. Here’s what she wrote:

 I know it is difficult to understand if you don’t know how to pronounce Japanese.
 But please let me know how you feel!

 Thanks for sharing these with us Ayako.
 English riddles are often similar plays on words.
 I think it’s interesting see how Japanese riddles work!

 This article was posted on Tuesday, July 13th, 2010 at 12:04 pm and is filed under Countries & Cultures, English, Japan, Japanese, Languages, Mama Lisa, Riddles.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “Some Japanese Riddles for Kids with Explanations”